Liberal welfare reforms: Workers

-In 1906, the Factory and Workshop Act 1901 was amended to include laundries, and under the Labour Exchanges Act 1909 labour exchanges were set up in order to help unemployed people find work, by providing centres where a large number of employers and the unemployed could post jobs and apply for them respectively.
+In 1906 the Factory and Workshop Act 1901 (1 Edw.
+7. c.
+22) was amended to include laundries, and under the Labour Exchanges Act 1909 (9 Edw.
+7. c.
+7) labour exchanges were set up in order to help unemployed people find work, by providing centres where a large number of employers and the unemployed could post jobs and apply for them respectively.
 By February 1910 eighty-three labour exchanges were open, and proved to be invaluable in helping people find employment.
 In 1913, these labour exchanges were putting around 3,000 people into a job each day.
-Another measure taken was the 1909 Development Fund, which was an attempt to provide work in times of Depression.
+Another measure taken was the 1909 Development Fund, which was an attempt to provide work in times of depression.
 This fund was devoted to increasing employment opportunities through measures such as afforestation and the provision of smallholdings in the countryside.
 In addition, the government encouraged the adoption of Fair Wages contracts by local authorities.
 In 1908, special regulations were made for electrical safety.
+In 1909, regulations concerning the grinding of metals and racing of grindstones were introduced in SR&O 1909/1155.

-The 1906 Notice Of Accidents Act simplified and improved "the system of reporting accidents in mines, quarries, factories and workshops."
-The Police (Superannuation) Act amended the law as to retirement from the Police Force "in a manner advantageous to the Force and the individual policeman, while at the same time relieving the burden on the rates."
-The Employment of Women Act 1907 repealed two unimportant provisions of the law "which allowed employment of women at night in a mine or factory to an extent inconsistent with the requirements of the International Convention on the subject" that had been signed by Great Britain and thirteen other States at Berne in 1906.
-In 1908, a shipbuilding programme for that year was accelerated to boost labour demand, while loans sanctioned by the Local Government Board since the early summer for 'works of public utility' (such as street improvements, waterworks, and sewerage) had exceeded £700,000.
+The Notice of Accidents Act 1906 (6 Edw.
+7. c.
+53) simplified and improved "the system of reporting accidents in mines, quarries, factories and workshops."
+The Police (Superannuation) Act 1906 (6 Edw.
+7. c.
+7) amended the law as to retirement from the police "in a manner advantageous to the Force and the individual policeman, while at the same time relieving the burden on the rates."
+The Employment of Women Act 1907 (7 Edw.
+7. c.
+10) repealed two unimportant provisions of the law "which allowed employment of women at night in a mine or factory to an extent inconsistent with the requirements of the International Convention on the subject" that had been signed by Great Britain and thirteen other States at Berne in 1906.
+In 1908 a shipbuilding programme for that year was accelerated to boost labour demand, while loans sanctioned by the Local Government Board since the early summer for 'works of public utility' (such as street improvements, waterworks, and sewerage) had exceeded £700,000.
 Spending on relief work and public works was also significantly increased to alleviate unemployment, while the Local Government Board regulations governing the type of work provided by distress committees and local authorities, together with the eligibility of applicants for relief, were both relaxed.
-In 1909 the construction of back-to-back houses was finally forbidden.
-For those in Ireland, the Labourers (Ireland) Act 1906 empowered Rural District Councils to acquire land for labourers' cottages and plots, while the Town Tenants Act extended "the principle of compensation for improvements at the termination of a lease to the urban tenant".